National Prison Radio: Content

 In 2015, the Prison Radio Association teamed up with BBC Drama North to produce a radio drama called Bound for broadcast on National Prison Radio.
 It was recorded in the BBC's drama studios and on location at HMP Styal.
 It told the story of a young pregnant prisoner fighting to keep her baby with her inside prison.
 The cast included serving prisoners and professional actors, including Sally Carman, John Henshaw and Matthew McNulty.
 Bound was broadcast by BBC Radio 4 in January 2017.

 In 2016 National Prison Radio broadcast a live event called 'Letters From The Inside', in which performers including Olivia Colman, Benedict Cumberbatch, Kae Tempest, Russell Brand, Matt Berry, Clarke Peters and Mark Strong, as well as serving and former prisoners, read out remarkable letters, including some from prisoners, before a live audience in the chapel of HMP Brixton.
 The event was run in partnership with Letters Live to mark the tenth anniversary of the Prison Radio Association.

 Audience

-National Prison Radio is available in over 100 prisons across England and Wales.
-It broadcasts into the cells of around 80,000 prisoners.

 The Prison Radio Association runs regular audience surveys, developed in partnership with the BBC and RAJAR, the official radio audience measurement body in the UK.
 A significant proportion of NPR's audience is surveyed regularly throughout the year to gather data on the impact of individual campaigns and overall audience levels.

 In 2016, surveys showed that 99% of prisoners were aware of National Prison Radio, and 76% of prisoners listen regularly.
 The average listener tunes in for 10.4 hours each week.
 When asked what they thought of the radio station: